blehmeh98/coding2learn/source/_posts/2014-04-14-please-stop-sending-me-your-shitty-word-documents.markdown

 ### What's with the crud

 Sometimes the documents you send me contain other _interesting_ elements.
-You feel the need to augment your text with such things as; little animated gifs of a stick man who is frustrated with his computer, borders of coloured apples, 3D Word-Art.
+You feel the need to augment your text with such things as; little animated gifs of a stick-man who is frustrated with his computer, borders of coloured apples and 3D Word-Art.
 Now I know you think that such embellishments will bring a smile to my face and ease my reading of your text, but I'm sorry to inform you that you're wrong.
 Very wrong.
 Criminally wrong.
-You see, with out Word installed, I won't be able to view these quirky little additions to you plain text, and I'm _never_ going to install Word, so what was the point.
+You see, with out Word installed, I won't be able to view these quirky little additions to you plain text.
+Your efforts were in vain.
+I could additionally argue that if your text was too boring, without such witty little quirks, then you might like to consider whether the _content_ is worth reading in the first place.

 ### A heartfelt plea